IBSim/VirtualLab/docs/source/examples/CT_Reconstruction.rst

 *************************************

-In this first example we will demonstrate how to we will Simulate a X-ray CT scan and reocnstruct it using CIL.
+In this first example we will demonstrate how to we will Simulate a X-ray CT scan and reconstruct it using CIL.

 This is a continuation of Example 2 from the `X-ray imaging Tutorial
 <X-ray_imaging.html>`_